Learn more about Graduate Fellowship opportunities

 Our Fellowship Opportunities

-The New Hampshire Sea Grant (NHSG) Graduate Research Fellowship provides fellowship funding to support graduate students at New Hampshire institutions working in areas related to NHSG's mission, vision, and approaches.
+The New Hampshire Sea Grant (NHSG) - School of Marine Science and Ocean Engineering (SMSOE) Graduate Research Fellowship provides fellowship funding to support graduate students at New Hampshire institutions working in areas related to NHSG's mission, vision, and approaches.

 Knauss Marine Policy Fellowship